LaurentClaessens/finitediff/README.md

 The mathematics is developed [here](http://laurent.claessens-donadello.eu/pdf/lefrido.pdf) as I'm learning it.

-## deploy.sh

-The script `deploy.sh` is the only working stuff up to now.
-It does the following things :
-* show `git status`
-* make clean
-* make all
-* launch the unit tests

 ## Purpose

 The official aim of this program is to implement the [finite difference method ](https://en.wikipedia.org/wiki/Finite_difference_method)  for solving differential equations.